open-web3-stack/guardian/packages/guardian/docs/Tasks.md

   }
 }
 ```
-Then you register your task to a guardian either by extending current guardians or creating a new one.
+Then you can register your task to a guardian either by extending current guardians or creating a new one.